 Marketers around the globe are increasingly relying on email marketing in order to reach out to their target audience.
 With nearly 4 billion daily email users, it is an excellent channel to spread the messages of a brand among potential customers.
 About 78 percent of marketers believe that email marketing is vital for the overall success of their business.
 That speaks a lot about the importance of email marketing in recent times.

-Even in the modern era where chatbots, apps, and social media are trending, email still remains a highly preferred means for communicating to prospects and customers.
+Even in the modern era where chatbots, apps, and social media are trending, email still remains a highly preferred means for communicating with prospects and customers.
 If you are still confused about where to leverage email marketing or not, here, you can learn a thorough review about this service, that I find trustful and relevant.
 While email marketing seems to be quite simple and easy, it does come with certain challenges.
 However, the challenges are easy to overcome with the right strategies.

 Here are some of the most common challenges that your business might face in email marketing.